 Next the group hooked up with Steve Albini at his E.A.R. studio in Chicago and Dave Fridmann at Tarbox Road Studios in New York State.
 “We wanted to work with Steve Albini on our first record,” explains Ryan, “but we were unsigned when we started making it and we went into Toe Rag to record as it was really cheap and we liked the studio ethos.
 Then with each record after we always said, ‘we’ll get Steve next time’ and we never got around to it.
 Somewhere down the line you end up deviating from your original vision of what the band is, and that’s why when Johnny left and it went back to it being just the three of us it felt like it did when we first got together and Steve was the obvious choice for us to work with.”

 Four songs were put down in three days with Albini, although only one, the punky, abrasive ‘Chi-Town’ about a girl Ryan was going to marry before the band took off, made the cut.
-The band hope to return to E.A.R. to complete further sessions for their next record, which will include the as yet unissued remaining tracks.
 “We didn’t want to break them up really” says Gary, “but release them in one go”.

 The majority of the album was produced and recorded by Dave Fridmann, at his Tarbox Road Studios in upstate NY.
 It was Weezer’s 1996 ‘Pinkerton’ album and The Flaming Lips’ ‘Clouds Taste Metallic’ that initially attracted the band to Fridmann.
 “I first heard those records when I was a kid, like 14 or 15.
 I think that was the first time I was ever aware of ‘production’ really – they were so dark sounding, sonically, and had a lot of ambience and to my ears at the time that seemed so unfamiliar and interesting, I love the sound of those records” says Gary “and for both Steve and Dave, capturing a good live take is of paramount importance, both concentrate on having a band in the room playing together, but where Steve believes the band should do whatever they think is right and he’ll facilitate that to the best of his ability, Dave is hands on, he’ll encourage you to record interesting sounds, to experiment with sonic textures, to try things you wouldn’t normally do and be free in the studio.”